 The Mill Street Bridges of Watertown, N.Y

-This bridge, a suspension bridge, became the oldest bridge in the city by the time of its replacement in the late 1890’s after a new bridge had been ordered in 1896.
-During its lifespan, it would undergo some minor changes, mostly in the form of what may have been a type of guardrail on its sides, shown in some photos with an “x” pattern of wooden frame.
-The bridge was notable for having a sign declaring “Ten Dollars Fine for riding or driving on this bridge faster than a walk.”
+This bridge, a suspension bridge, became the city’s oldest bridge by the time of its replacement in the late 1890s after a new bridge had been ordered in 1896.
+During its lifespan, it would undergo some minor changes, mostly in the form of what may have been a type of guardrail on its sides, shown in some photos with an “x” pattern of the wooden frame.
+The bridge was notable for having a sign declaring, “Ten Dollars Fine for riding or driving on this bridge faster than a walk.”

 WIDER MILL ST. BRIDGE PLANNED

 When the Mill Street Bridge, now declared unsafe for loads of more than five tons, is reconstructed; or when an entirely new bridge is put in, it is extremely probable that the bridge will be extended about ten feet beyond its present width, according to a plan now under consideration by city officials.

 At the same time, it is declared, the widening of Mill Street at the flume, long the subject of debate and conjecture, and earnestly advocated by the North Side Improvement League, may be carried out it has been suggested.

 Widening of Mill Street to the railroad tracks junction with River Street would necessitate the purchase by the city of that portion of the old New York Air Brake building on the north side of the flume, and also the acquisition of the part of the old Knowlton Brothers property, now owned by the Watertown Bedding Company.